Finding biological markers of MS for better diagnosis and prognostication

 Over recent decades, the clinical diagnosis of MS has evolved and improved with the inclusion of imaging and cerebrospinal fluid markers in the diagnostic criteria.
 However, the less invasive and more clinically accessible blood-based signs of disease (known as “biomarkers”) are not yet available for MS, and thus the process of diagnosing MS remains time-consuming and presents a barrier to treating MS from the earliest stages.
 To overcome this challenge, we need to first develop a comprehensive understanding of the genetic and molecular basis of MS. This will enable the identification of key points of interventions for stopping the underlying mechanisms triggering and/or driving MS disease activities.

-Through a better understanding of the genetic and molecular basis of MS, outputs from this work could help identify new biomarkers of MS and contribute to developing better diagnostics to detect MS earlier, and increasing precision in disease monitoring and treatments for MS.
+Through a better understanding of the genetic and molecular basis of MS, results from this work could help identify new biomarkers of MS and contribute to developing better diagnostics to detect MS earlier.
+This could increase precision in disease monitoring and treatments for MS.

 lead investigator